tinjet11/BrickBreaker-Java-Coursework/README.md

 - Make this class follows the Singleton pattern, ensuring that only one instance of GameSceneController exists.
 - Utilizes FXML to define the structure of the main game scene, allowing for a clean separation of UI and logic.
 - Switch game states such as WIN, GAME_OVER, and PAUSED.
 - load "Win" and "Lose" Scene by utilizing MenuController
-- Implements smooth paddle movement in response to left and right arrow key presses.
 - Initializes game components, including blocks, ball, and paddle.
 - Dynamically updates the score, heart count, and level labels on the game interface.
 - Allows pausing the game, saving the current game state when paused.